NikitaPishel/live-sim/misc/texts/ready-readme/README.md

 ---

 ## Introduction
 The Live-sim project is a tool that can be used for creating and training Neural Networks.
 It gives a set of functions, which allow a user to create and control NNs.
-Although this project has a ready model and environment, it is more of a framework with an example than a project, which means it can be modified for any purpose, but main stucture of genome and training will stay the same.
+Although this project has a ready model and environment, it is more of a framework with an example than a project, which means it can be modified for any purpose, but main structure of genome and training will stay the same.

 ---

 ## Installation Guide
 **After the installation it is recommended to [read the manual](./manuals/manual-short.md).**

-Downloading a model is easy and can be implemented if you follow the instructions described bellow.
+Downloading a model is easy and can be implemented if you follow the instructions described below.

 1. Clone the repo
 First of all you need to git clone the repository.
 Just open your bash and enter the command: